 The hardest part of cheese making is maintaining the specific temperatures required for inoculation and heating the curds.

 Start by slowly heating the milk up on the stove to the correct temperature for inoculation.
-Whisk frequently to ensure even heat distribution and to prevent the milk from scalding on the bottom of your pot.
+Stir frequently to ensure even heat distribution and to prevent the milk from scalding on the bottom of your pot.

 Then maintain the temperature with one of the following methods: